heber-silva/CKA-Obsidian-Vault/Container/Image.md

 ```

 If you already have a Docker credentials file then, rather than using the above command, you can import the credentials file as a Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
-[Create a Secret based on existing Docker credentials](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) explains how to set this up.
+[](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) explains how to set this up.

 This is particularly useful if you are using multiple private container registries, as `kubectl create secret docker-registry` creates a Secret that only works with a single private registry.